Sides / Coconut Oil Biscuits (American Style)

 • To avoid any light coconut flavour, use refined coconut oil.

 * Whole grain or light spelt, or a mix of the two.
-I’ve also made these with kamut, einkorn, and sprouted spelt flour, all with good results.
+For the lightest biscuits use light (also called white or sifted) spelt flour.

 Nutrition